top of page

 So, argue, exchange ideas

-You do not ask others to think for you
+Do not ask others to think for you

-You have the freedom to think
+You have the freedom to think, so ask and delve.

-Knowledge flows
+Knowledge flows and grows

 For two nights a year you are royalty